Licensing and License Types

 - Microsoft SharePoint Online and on-premises Microsoft SharePoint personal sites

-The Veeam license is consumed by objects (mailboxes, OneDrive for Business accounts, SharePoint personal sites) for which at least one restore point has been created within the last 31 days.
-If an object was not backed up for 31 days, its license is automatically revoked.
+The Veeam license units are consumed by mailboxes, OneDrive for Business accounts and SharePoint personal sites for which at least one restore point has been created within the last 31 days.
+If an object was not backed up for 31 days, its license unit is automatically revoked.

-Shared and resource mailboxes do not consume units in the Veeam license if such mailboxes do not have a Microsoft 365 license assigned.
+These mailboxes do not consume units from the Veeam license if such mailboxes do not have a Microsoft 365 license assigned.

 - External SharePoint users

-An external SharePoint user is a user from outside your Microsoft 365 subscription to whom you have given access to one or more sites, files or folders.
-External authenticated users are limited to basic collaboration tasks, and external anonymous users can edit or view specific documents when given specific permissions.
+An external SharePoint user is a user from outside your Microsoft 365 subscription who has access to one or more sites, files or folders.
+External authenticated users are limited to basic collaboration tasks, and external anonymous users can edit or view specific documents if they have specific permissions.